 “I’m just a fella now.
-I’m no different from anyone else.” says Will Munny (a grizzled Clint Eastwood in possibly the finest performance of his incredible career).
-He’s a widower, looking after his 2 young children on their small farm but not all that long ago, as we come to learn, he was one of the most ruthless killers it would be your definite misfortune to meet.
+I’m no different from anyone else.” says Will Munny – a grizzled Clint Eastwood in possibly the finest performance of his incredible career – at the start of his masterpiece of a western UNFORGIVEN.
+He’s a widower, looking after his two young children on their small farm but not all that long ago, as we come to learn, he was one of the most ruthless killers it would be your definite misfortune to meet.
 Persuaded into taking on a job of bringing a couple of errant cowboys to justice, after a young prostitute is beaten and scarred, he’s doing it for the money, for his kids future.

 But teaming up with ‘The Schofield Kid’, a young and naive boy (a wonderfully raw performance from the hitherto unknown Jaimz Woolvert) and his lifelong friend Ned Logan (the usual top-notch portrayal from Morgan Freeman), Munny soon realises that this ‘one last job’ won’t be as easy as he thought.